ChrisWhealy/DistributedSystemNotes/Lecture 15.md

 Remember that for a cut to be consistent, it must contain ***all*** events that led up to a certain point in time.
 So, the inclusion of event `D` in `P1`'s snapshot is the problem because this is effectively a ***message from the future***.

-Here's a situation in which a FIFO anomaly (out of order message delivery) leads to a causal anomaly (an inconsistent cut).
+This is an example of a situation in which a FIFO anomaly (out of order message delivery) leads to a causal anomaly (an inconsistent cut).

 ## Paxos: The Easy Parts